 How – exec summary of implementation guidelines – come back to this after I write Implementation guidelines

-Grand Challenges are best suited for confronting open-ended, sticky problems with no pre-defined solutions, where “what if?” ambitious thinking can generate new approaches.
-It’s an appropriate tool to consider for societal challenges that need to be worked at scale and with an interdisciplinary approach.
-Grand Challenge deployments are unique to each agency context, but three themes for design are:
+Grand Challenges may be best suited for confronting open-ended, sticky problems with no pre-defined solutions, where “what if?” ambitious thinking can generate new approaches.
+It’s an appropriate tool to consider for solving national or global problems that need to be worked at scale and with a multidisciplinary approach.
+Grand Challenge deployments are unique to each agency context, but three themes for their design and implementation are:

 Background